ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

   }
 }
 ```
-(For demonstration purposes only, a network server was chosen as remote system)
+(For demonstration purposes only, a network server is used as remote system)

 ## Effect on API resilience